orval-labs/orval/docs/src/pages/guides/svelte-query.md

 };
 ```

-If needed you can also override directly to an operation or a tag
+If needed, it is also possible to override the `query` options for a single operation or tag:

 ```js
 module.exports = {